 10. Tournament Boundaries.
 Boundaries of the Tournament are the territorial public waters of the State of South Carolina, including South Carolina’s common and shared boundary waters with North Carolina and Georgia as defined by South Carolina law and its rules and regulations.
 Fish caught outside Tournaments Boundaries are ineligible for prizes.

 11. Winning Fish Submittal.
 All fish entered into the Tournament for prize consideration must have been caught and presented by the Participant to a member of the Tournament Check-In Committee at a designated Official STAR Check-In Station with the tag attached as soon as practicable after landing, but in no event more than twenty-four (24) hours after landing the fish.
 Provided however, in no event may a fish be checked-in after 5:00 P.M. on the last Tournament Day.
-Participants wishing to enter a fish in the Tournament shall call _________________within two (2) hours of catching the tagged Redfish, send a photograph of the tagged Redfish by Text Message to the above number and arrange for checking the Redfish in at an agreed upon STAR Check-In Station.
+Participants wishing to enter a fish in the Tournament shall call the tournament hotline within two (2) hours of catching the tagged Redfish, send a photograph of the tagged Redfish by Text Message to the above number and arrange for checking the Redfish in at an agreed upon STAR Check-In Station.
 At check-in, the Participant entering the Redfish shall be met by a member of the Tournament Check-In Committee.
 The Redfish with the tag still attached and intact shall be presented to the member of the Tournament Check-In Committee and the Participant shall complete and sign the official STAR submittal form.
 The Participant shall also provide proof of identity at the time of check-in by state issued driver’s license or other legally recognized form of proof of identity.
 No frozen, spoiled, gutted, altered, or mutilated fish will be eligible for entry.
 All fish entered in the Tournament for prize consideration shall become the property of CCA.
 In the event 2 or more tagged Redfish are caught the same day by different Participants the time and sequence of the phone call(s) to the above number shall govern prize eligibility with the earlier call(s) beating later calls.

 12. No Transfers.
 No transfer of fish among Tournament Participants shall be allowed.
 A fish checked-in by a Participant must have been caught by the Participant.